Cybersecurity Tips to Avoid a Data Breach

 If you’re reading this, there’s a good chance you have a solid grasp of the seriousness of the topic.
 Perhaps you’ve already invested in the people, processes and technologies intended to help your business avoid a breach, weather the storm when it does happen and recover from what could be devastating for your business.

-Many companies do invest in information security.
+Many companies do invest in cybersecurity.
 We have people, policies and procedures, and we buy or build technologies to detect and stop a breach.
 Intrusion detection systems (IDS), logging (lots of it), analysis and correlation tools, MDR/EDR, and many other acronyms are in play.
 Many of these technologies are helpful – even essential – but they focus on the bits and bytes of what’s happening with the data within your environment.
 It is machines speaking to machines until a human checks in and tries to make sense of it all.

 When a data breach makes the news, what is it that you hear about first?
 It’s the number of consumers impacted and the types of data involved.
 More often than not, names, email addresses and phone numbers.
 Why?
 Numerous regulations call for the protection and appropriate handling of consumer information and carry significant fines and penalties for violations – this is why it can be a bigger problem for a business than for an individual.

 Assumed Seeds complements more traditional monitoring and detection tools by opening your eyes to the human view.
 Assumed uses artificial contacts to observe and monitor the personal information directly flowing within your processes – the names, email addresses and phone numbers, which should be at the top of your mind during a breach.
 It’s a relatively simple concept that doesn’t get nearly enough attention.
 Assumed gives you a human perspective on the most important information during a breach.
 Assumed can surface indicators of leaks, help you to identify personal data abuse and provide insight into your data processes.
-I’ll stop short of declaring Assumed your first line of defense against a breach.
-However, I am confident that when combined with more traditional technologies and approaches, Assumed helps to complete the puzzle, giving you a 360-degree view of your information security posture.
-Assumed will help you understand the human element of what is happening, prompting you to dig further into the bits and bytes of how it happened by leveraging your existing logging and monitoring capabilities.
-You will be well prepared to detect and respond to an incident when every passing moment matters.

 You can do more when protecting the personal information under your control; it doesn’t have to be overly complex or expensive.
 In matters of controversy and contention, you often hear the phrase “follow the money.”
 In the case of data protection, perhaps it is appropriate to follow the “PII.”